computorg/computorg.github.io/_pages/about.md

 ## About the logo

-Computo's logo has been designed by [https://loack.me/](Loïc Schwaller).
+Computo's logo has been designed by [Loïc Schwaller](https://loack.me/).

 <img src="assets/img/computo_concept.png" alt="concept" width="300"/>